 - ATM robbers usually position themselves nearby waiting for a victim.

 ATM Machine Robbery

-ATM bank cash machines have been incorporated in our way of life.
+ATM bank cash machines have been incorporated into our way of life.
 They offer a real convenience to those on the run, but at the same time offer an element of risk.
 Using a bank ATM machine safely requires awareness and a little planning.
-Just because a bank ATM machine is open and available 24-hours a day doesn’t mean it is always safe to use it.
+Just because a bank ATM machine is open and available 24 hours a day doesn’t mean it is always safe to use it.